 2. Customized Health Options

-Just a few years ago, creating a personal workout and diet plan existed only in the realm of expensive personal trainers and dieticians.
+Just a few years ago, creating a personal workout and diet plan existed only in the realm of expensive personal trainers and dietitians.

 Now, you can get (nearly) the same experience with a virtualized wellness program.
 Some vendors have a more general approach to creating programs, where there are no personal trainers assigned to each employee.
 Other vendors assign a personal health coach to each employee, where they can check in for personal support via phone, e-mail, or virtual face-to-face meetings.